Monday, 4 November 2024

 Statistics show that abortions decrease when unplanned pregnancies decrease – this is proven to happen when there is good quality sex ed – including understanding consent; where there is access to birth control (all ages, the family who cannot afford an extra mouth to feed is very real); availability of the morning after pill especially in cases of assault.
 Being in a place where the cost of pregnancy care is not a concern; or where there is social support for the child once born.
 Medical costs and impact on existing family would also be a factor in choosing to go ahead with a pregnancy when a life limiting, high level care, diagnosis is made.
 But the pro-life lobby also argue against these social level options - preferring to condemn individuals instead.

-Abortions up to birth
+Abortions up to birth?

 This is claimed by the prolife lobby.
 The reality is that a woman wanting to not be pregnant seeks to end it as soon as possible.
 When abortion is accessible this will likely be within weeks of pregnancy confirmation.
 When access is limited (lack of clinics and need to collect sufficient funds to travel to a facility) then they have to wait until the foetus is more developed.
 In UK almost 90% of abortions are before 10 weeks (see Fig 10 under Gestational time).
 Given that it will be several weeks before a person knows they are pregnant, this shows the desire to act with urgency when an abortion is sought.